 A worsening situation in the Far North region

-The Far North region is very densely populated and vulnerable in terms of food and nutrition security.
+The Far North region is densely populated and highly vulnerable to food and nutrition insecurity.
 Food production in this region barely meets the needs of the population.
-High levels of poverty prevent farming families from increasing food production.
+High levels of poverty prevent farming families from increasing their food production.

-The situation in Logone-and-Chari department is worse, particularly owing to the 2009 drought and floods in 2010, and compounded by the 2012 Sahel crisis.
-Estimated at 400 000 people, the rural population of this department lives principally on cereal crops such as maize, sorghum, millet, cowpeas and rice.
-In the field of livestock production, men rear cattle, while small ruminant production is a female-dominated activity.
+The situation in Logone-and-Chari department is worse, particularly owing to the drought in 2009 and floods in 2010, and compounded by the 2012 Sahel crisis.
+The rural population of this department, estimated at 400 000 people, depends primarily on cereal crops, such as maize, sorghum, millet, cowpea and rice.
+In terms of livestock production, men rear cattle, while small ruminant production is a female-dominated activity.

 Boosting food production

-The main objective of FAO’s intervention to support resilience in the Far North region is to improve the food security and protect the livelihoods of vulnerable population groups by boosting cereal production through improved seeds, tools and training.
-FAO is also seeking to ensure the health of small ruminants (sheep and goats) by providing vaccines and organizing vaccination campaigns, as well as distributing animal feed.
+The main objective of FAO’s resilience building intervention in the Far North region is to improve food security and protect the livelihoods of vulnerable populations by boosting cereal production through the provision of improved seeds, tools and training.